Shimane Dried Saijo Persimmon | Japanese Fruit | The Wasabi Co – The Wasabi Company

 Here's how the process typically works:

-Massaging and Shaping: Over the drying process, which can take several weeks to a month or more, the persimmons are periodically massaged by hand.
+Massaging and Shaping: During the drying process, which can take several weeks to a month or more, the persimmons are periodically massaged by hand.
 This helps to break down the flesh and redistribute the natural sugars, resulting in a more even texture and sweeter flavour.
 Additionally, the massaging process helps to shape the persimmons into the characteristic wrinkled appearance associated with hoshigaki.

 Sun Drying: The persimmons continue to dry naturally in the sun, with the occasional massaging, until they reach the desired consistency.
 This slow drying process allows the sugars in the fruit to caramelize, intensifying the flavour and creating the chewy texture characteristic of hoshigaki.